cksapp/Datto-DBPool_PSWrapper/docs/generated/en-US/Add-DBPoolApiKey.md

 ```

 ### -Force
-Forces the removal of the container without prompting for confirmation.
+Forces the setting of the DBPool API key.

 ```yaml
 Type: SwitchParameter